 At Wensum Junior School we are on a journey to transform learning into something genuinely engaging, authentic and purposeful for our children, staff and families.
-We take the National Curriculum as a starting point, but we aspire to use the new freedoms that come with it to transform how we deliver it.
-During the Spring of 2016 we developed a radically new curriculum model and launched it in September 2016.
-REAL projects is built around three domains (science, arts, humanities) and provides a rich context for our children to engage with learning that is of value to them and the world beyond the classroom.
+Since September 2016, the core of our academic curriculum has been Learning through REAL projects.
+REAL projects is built around three domains (science, arts, humanities) and provides a rich context for our children to engage with learning that is meaningful to them and of value to the world beyond the classroom.

-The real in REAL projects stands for Rigorous, Engaging, Authentic Learning and it represents a very different vision of what teaching and learning could look like in school.
+REAL stands for Rigorous, Engaging, Authentic Learning and it represents a very different vision of what teaching and learning could look like in school.
 All of our REAL projects include:

 - A commitment to multiple drafting and critique